theemadnes/picoblogger/README.md

-# microblogger
+# picoblogger
-Building a microblog site from scratch to learn stuff :|
+Building a tiny blog site from scratch to learn stuff :|